jdittrich/userNeedResearchBook/text/allURBook.md

 To have knowledge about the »how« and »why« of the user’s work allows you to create innovative products that meet the users’ needs.
 As well, you can utilize this knowledge to improve existing products.

 The user needs research methods in this book are taught in a descriptive way and by using tools that are readily available to you.
 This allows quick application of the learned methods.
-I hope you can imagine yourself applying the described methods when reading
+I hope you can imagine yourself applying the described methods when reading.

+If you find spelling mistakes or have other suggestions for fixes you can submit a [pull request](https://help.github.com/articles/using-pull-requests/) at the [book’s github repository](https://github.com/jdittrich/userNeedResearchBook).

 # Introduction